NHLStenden/AsusHardwareService/README.md

 # ASUS Hardware Service

-A lightweight Windows service for ASUS laptops that applies a battery charge limit, listens for ASUS hotkey events, adjusts display brightness, sets ASUS Splendid color settings, and toggles microphone mute.
+A lightweight Windows service for ASUS laptops that applies a battery charge limit, listens for ASUS hotkey events, adjusts display brightness, sets ASUS Splendid color settings, toggles microphone mute and switches between performance modes.

 ## What it does